-There are five stages of tumor growth, each progressing in severity as the cancer becomes more advanced.
-The IvyGene test has the specificity to detect cancer in stage one, which is considered an early-stage cancer, before it has spread to surrounding tissues, and reached the blood and lymphatic systems where it can easily spread to other parts of the body.
+There are five stages of tumor growth, each progressing in severity as cancer becomes more advanced.
+The IvyGene test has the specificity to detect cancer in stage one, which is considered an early-stage cancer.
+This is before it has spread to surrounding tissues, and before it’s reached the blood and lymphatic systems, where it can easily spread to other parts of the body.

-Once a cancer is designated a stage-three, and especially a stage four, the situation becomes much more dire.
-A stage-four cancer is considered malignant, invasive, and metastatic, meaning the cancer has spread to other organs, making it much more difficult to treat and contain.
-It’s, therefore, imperative that cancer be detected in the earliest stages possible.
+Once a cancer is designated a stage-three, and especially a stage-four, the situation becomes much more dire.
+Stage-four cancer is considered malignant, invasive, and metastatic, meaning the cancer has spread to other organs, making it much more difficult to treat and contain.
+Therefore, it’s imperative that cancer be detected in the earliest stages possible.

-The IvyGene test, using a blood sample, detects genomic DNA modifications.
+The IvyGene test uses a blood sample to detect genomic DNA modifications.
 Human cells contain billions of base pairs of genomic DNA, encoding over 20,000 genes.
 For optimal function, each cell must be able to switch the expression of these genes on and off, along with increasing or reducing the production of genetic products.

 In order to understand how the IvyGene test works, a basic understanding of methylation is necessary.
 Methylation is a biochemical process that takes place in every cell of the body.